12 tribes of israel bible verses

 The migration from Egypt to Canaan happened when Moses led the Israelites out of Egypt after they had been enslaved by Pharaoh.
 This is known as the Exodus and it marks an important event in Jewish history.

-See also best bible verses for everyday life
+See also 12 days of christmas bible verses

 After they left Egypt, the Israelites began their journey in Canaan.
 During their journey, they settled in various areas and eventually split into what would be known as the 12 Tribes of Israel.
 Each tribe was named after one of Jacob’s sons and each had its own territory.